 GUARDIANS OF THE GALAXY

-Not quite the space Western I was hoping for, the characters and their adventures are still refreshing and give Marvel their own unique iteration of “Star Wars”.
-Chris Pratt is unrecognizable in the role of Peter Quill aka Star Lord, leaving his old “Parks and Recreations” persona behind him and becoming a completely capable, although often flawed, leader.
-Basically the Han Solo of the group, Star Lord was abducted from Earth by bounty hunters called Ravagers when he was a boy and raised to lie, cheat, and steal.
-Piloting his own ship, Quill finds himself to be the first in possession of a metallic orb, which several groups are after including his employer Yondu Udonta (Michael Rooker) and the rest of the Ravagers, the villain Ronan The Accuser, played by the unrecognizable Lee Pace, and also Ronan’s cohorts Gamora (Zoe Saldana), Nebula (Karen Gillan), and Korath (Djimon Hounsou).
-With a bounty on Quill’s head, Rocket the raccoon (voiced by Bradley Cooper) and Groot the tree (voiced by Vin Diesel) also become intertwined, eventually getting themselves, Quill, and Gamora thrown into a high security prison alongside the monstrous Drax The Destroyer (Dave Baustista), a warrior with a personal vendetta against Ronan and all those who follow him, including Gamora.
+Not quite the Space-Western I was hoping for, the characters and their adventures are still refreshing and give Marvel their unique iteration of “Star Wars”.
+Chris Pratt is unrecognizable in the role of Peter Quill aka Star-Lord, leaving his old “Parks and Recreations” persona behind him and becoming a completely capable, although often flawed, leader.
+The Han Solo of the group, Star-Lord was abducted from Earth by bounty hunters called Ravagers when he was a boy and raised to lie, cheat, and steal.
+Piloting his ship, Quill finds himself to be the first in possession of a metallic orb, which several groups are after including his employer Yondu Udonta (Michael Rooker) and the rest of the Ravagers, the villain Ronan The Accuser, played by the unrecognizable Lee Pace, and also Ronan’s cohorts Gamora (Zoe Saldana), Nebula (Karen Gillan), and Korath (Djimon Hounsou).
+With a bounty on Quill’s head, Rocket the raccoon (voiced by Bradley Cooper) and Groot the tree (voiced by Vin Diesel) also become intertwined, eventually getting themselves, Quill and Gamora were thrown into a high-security prison alongside the monstrous Drax The Destroyer (Dave Bautista), a warrior with a personal vendetta against Ronan and all those who follow him, including Gamora.
 Even Glenn Close and John C. Reilly find themselves in the middle of the struggle for the orb, as part of the Nova Corps military group, inhabits of the planet Xandar in which Ronan plans to decimate.

 August 1, 2014

 “Guardians of the Galaxy”